Contract College Facilities

 Facilities Finance and IT

 The IT Department serves as stewards of Infrastructure Properties and Planning and Human Resources & Safety Services IT resources, data resources and policies.
-IPP IT is comprised of computing services and programming services.
+IT is comprised of computing services and programming services.
 Computing services includes computer support and systems administration.
-Programming services main focus is the development and maintenance of specialized software systems that support IPP operations.
+Programming services main focus is the development and maintenance of specialized software systems that support FCS.

 Finance is responsible for financial oversight, budgeting, forecasting, analysis, reporting and compliance.
 The team supports capital planning, projects and strategic use of funds.
 Strategic partners to the organization’s leadership and operational line management in the development of new programs and services.
 Provide financial guidance for statutory, Contract College, general purpose, enterprise, designated and gift and endowment funds and accounting issues.
 Ensure the accuracy, completeness and integrity of the financials.
 We work collaboratively with the division of financial affairs, planning and budget and partners across campus.